- Applicable Laws for App Privacy Policies

 - The app is designed for families and/or children

-Even though Google Play does not require all apps to have them, Google Play Developer Distribution Agreements must be read and agreed to when a developer registers for a Google Play account.
-These policies inform developers that they are required to have “privacy procedures and notices in place”.
+Many apps, whether intentional or not, have components that rely on personal data to function.
+Even though Google Play does not explicitly require all apps to have them, it is highly recommended to have one or risk removal from the Play store if the App is ever found to have used sensitive permissions.
+In addition, Google Play Developer Distribution Agreements must be read and agreed to when a developer registers for a Google Play account.
+These policies inform developers that they are required to have “privacy procedures and notices in place.”

 “Privacy procedures and notices” refers to a document where a developer agrees to use the Google Play Store to distribute products in exchange for protecting the privacy and legal rights of users.